In this article:

 iPad 4th Generation No Longer Supported

-In 2017, Apple released iOS 11 which came with various improvements including a better design, higher quality photos, screen recording, and iCloud Keychain.
-Unfortunately my iPad 4th Generation missed the cut and is not supported by this operating system.
+In 2017, Apple released iOS 11 which came with various improvements including better design, higher quality photos, screen recording, and iCloud Keychain.
+Unfortunately, my iPad 4th Generation missed the cut and is not supported by this operating system.

 I wasn’t too concerned about this since I rarely used the iPad anyway, but not being supported by the latest iOS definitely motivated me to give it away.